Violence in the media: What can be done about it?

 CMA has summarised much of this research in our Fact Sheet Effects of media violence on children.

 BRIEF SUMMARY OF RISKS

-In summary, the research shows us that a diet of media violence can increase the risks that children will develop a particular mental script for the way to deal with conflict and that his may not emerge until later in life.
+In summary, the research shows us that a diet of media violence can increase the risks that children will develop a particular mental script for the way to deal with conflict and that this may not emerge until later in life.

-As a result they will:
+As a result they can:

 - be more likely to choose to use violence to solve conflict

 - be desensitised to use of violence by others (more callous)